Accused at 17

 Is it any good?

-The story here is almost believable, as a plan to teach a teen a lesson goes awry with terrible consequences, and it offers valuable lessons in honesty and in how bad choices can lead to even worse choices.
+The story here is almost believable, as a plan to teach a teen a lesson results in terrible consequences, and it offers valuable lessons in honesty and how bad choices can lead to even worse choices.
 But the plot is overly dramatic, the acting is stiff, and the characters are thinly drawn.
 Bianca’s pal Fallyn (Janet Montgomery) in particular is hard to fathom as BFF in one scene, chilling sociopath in another.
 And Fallyn’s mom is a caricature of a spoiled lady-who-lunches, belittling her husband and quick to lie when the stakes are high and her comfortable life is threatened (usually with a stiff drink nearby).

 Though the message of this film is important, Accused at 17 is tedious and preachy.